 Select the Store Name, Store Location, and add as many Certificate Attributes to uniquely identify the certificate.

 Click Save.
-If no warning messages are displayed, Identity Broker is configured for use with the certificate.
+If no warning messages are displayed, UNIFYBroker is configured for use with the certificate.

 Generating a Certificate

 A certificate can be generated if one is not available from other sources already with the Microsoft Windows Software Development Kit component makecert (or through the Visual Studios Command Console command of the same name):